SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 have been inferred as ``Bool`` from the fact that they were initialized with Boolean literal values.
-As with ``Int`` and ``Double`` above, you don't need to declare named values as ``Bool`` if you set them to ``true`` or ``false`` as soon as you create them.
+As with ``Int`` and ``Double`` above, you don't need to declare constants or variables as ``Bool`` if you set them to ``true`` or ``false`` as soon as you create them.
-Type inference helps to make Swift code much more concise and readable when initializing named values with other values whose type is already known.
+Type inference helps to make Swift code much more concise and readable when initializing constants or variables with other values whose type is already known.

-Boolean values are particularly useful when working with conditional statements such as the ``if``-``else`` statement:
+Boolean values are particularly useful when you work with conditional statements such as the ``if``-``else`` statement:

 .. testcode:: booleans